-- Personal Computers: To access your GroupWise mailbox with the most robust functionality, you can run the GroupWise client on any workstation that uses Windows 10 or 11. - Web Browsers: When you are away from your office, or when you prefer a platform other than Windows, you can access your GroupWise mailbox from a variety of desktop web browsers by using GroupWise WebAccess. - Tablet Computers: For those who prefer a more mobile computer, you can access your GroupWise mailbox from a tablet computer by using GroupWise WebAccess Mobile. - Mobile Devices: If you want to access email messages, calendar items, tasks, and so on from a handheld mobile device such as your cell phone, you have several options: - GroupWise Mobility Service: The GroupWise Mobility Service, available free of charge to GroupWise customers with maintenance contracts, synchronizes GroupWise data to most popular mobile devices. - BlackBerry Enterprise Server for GroupWise: This solution from Research in Motion provides synchronization of GroupWise data for BlackBerry users with devices that are older than the BlackBerry Z10.
-Newer BlackBerry devices are fully supported by the GroupWise Mobility Service. - GroupWise WebAccess Basic Template: GroupWise WebAccess includes a basic template customized for use on the small display available on a typical mobile device.
+- Personal Computers: To access your GroupWise mailbox with the most robust functionality, you can run the GroupWise client on any workstation that uses Windows 10 or 11. - Web Browsers: When you are away from your office, or when you prefer a platform other than Windows, you can access your GroupWise mailbox from a variety of desktop web browsers, tablets, and mobile devices by using GroupWise Web. - About Mobile Devices: If you want to access email messages, calendar items, tasks, and so on from a hand-held mobile device such as your cell phone, you have multiple options: - GroupWise Mobility Service: The GroupWise Mobility Service, available free of charge to GroupWise customers with maintenance contracts, synchronizes GroupWise data to most popular mobile devices. - BlackBerry Enterprise Server for GroupWise: This solution from Research in Motion provides synchronization of GroupWise data for BlackBerry users with devices that are older than the BlackBerry Z10.
+Newer BlackBerry devices are fully supported by the GroupWise Mobility Service. - Other Email Clients: GroupWise enables you to access your mailbox with any POP3, IMAP4, or SOAP email client.